JorisCWD/EMS-Tool--switched-IDE/EMS-Tool/wwwroot/lib/gridstack/doc/readme.md

 - `marginBottom`: numberOrString
 - `marginLeft`: numberOrString
 - `maxRow` - maximum rows amount.
 Default is `0` which means no max.
 - `minRow` - minimum rows amount which is handy to prevent grid from collapsing when empty.
 Default is `0`.
-You can also do this with `min-height` CSS attribute on the grid div in pixels, which will round to the closest row.
+When no set the `min-height` CSS attribute on the grid div (in pixels) can be used, which will round to the closest row.
-- `nonce` - If you are using a nonce-based Content Security Policy, pass your nonce here and GridStack will add it to the <style> elements it creates.
+- `nonce` - If you are using a nonce-based Content Security Policy, pass your nonce here and GridStack will add it to the `<style>` elements it creates.
-- `oneColumnSize` - minimal width.
-If grid width is less than or equal to, grid will be shown in one-column mode (default: `768`)
-- `oneColumnModeDomSort` - set to `true` if you want oneColumnMode to use the DOM order and ignore x,y from normal multi column layouts during sorting.
-This enables you to have custom 1 column layout that differ from the rest. (default?: `false`)
 - `placeholderClass` - class for placeholder (default: `'grid-stack-placeholder'`)
 - `placeholderText` - placeholder default content (default: `''`)
 - `resizable` - allows to override resizable options. (default: `{handles: 'se'}`). `handles` can be any combo of `n,ne,e,se,s,sw,w,nw` or `all`.